gfxdisp/ColorVideoVDP/README.md

 * `threshold` - the difference values between 0 and 1 will be mapped to green to red colors (visualizes small differences)
 * `raw` - the difference values between 0 and 10 will be mapped to back to white

 The `--distogram` command line argument can be followed by a floating point value.
 If present, it will be used as the maximum JOD degradation to use in the visualization.
 The default is 10.

+You can save the per-channel, per-frame and per-band visual difference values used to create distogram in a NumPy `.npy` file by passing `--result-detailed` argument.
+See [docs/result_detailed.md](docs/result_detailed.md) for the details.

 Both distogram and heatmap will be saved in the current directory and the filename will contain the name of the test image/video.
 To change the directory in which those files are saved, pass `--output-dir` option.